-With government guidelines keeping many of us firmly at home, you may find yourself looking for something to do around the house.
-To prevent the mind from wandering too much and letting feelings of boredom and anxiety set in, it can be useful to find a healthy distraction.
+If you’re looking for something to do around the house to prevent your mind from wandering too much, then it can be useful to find a healthy distraction.

 Most of us have always dreamed of one day having the time to sit down and learn a new skill.
 Maybe you’ve got a guitar gathering dust that you’ve always wanted to learn to play.
 Or perhaps you’ve always wanted to learn how to set up a blog or write your own software code – but you’ve simply never got around to it.